How A Big Expensive House Can Ruin Your Life And Path To Financial Freedom

 On the other hand, owning a nice home during a pandemic was more valuable than ever before.
 We're spending so much time at home now that our home's intrinsic value has shot way up.
 The single-family home market is booming, and this property is likely up 15% – 25% in value since.

-Technically, we are no longer financially independent because we have a ~$115,000 income shortfall to cover our expenses.
-As a result, once our daughter begins school full-time in September 2024, I will start doing some consulting part-time.
+Technically, we are no longer financially independent because we have a ~$85,000 passive income shortfall to cover our expenses.
+As a result, I'm trying to generate more online income and do more part-time consulting.

 Better To Buy A Home You Can Comfortably Afford